-By that so frequently used word “spirituality” we mean a willingness to suffer for truth, a yearning for a contentment more stable than the sensual gratification that the modern world offers so easily.
-We sense a significance even if obscure that is beyond crude self-aggrandizement.
+What do we mean by that so frequently used word “spirituality”?
+A willingness to suffer for the truth, a yearning beyond the sensual gratification that the modern world offers so easily?
+A significance even if obscure that is apart from crude self-aggrandizement?
 It’s this aspiration mixed with confusion that makes us ripe for misdirection by illusion and false authority.

 It’s too easy to be satisfied with mere forms and appearances, willfully forgetting that these are meaningless in themselves.
 We’re quite happy to be lulled to sleep in this way, fondly dreaming we’ve reached the destination.
 And why not?
 The road to reality can be difficult to travel, ambiguous to discern and is uncertain even when we’re on it.

 Forms and symbols can have their use; by clearing clutter they allow a glimpse of the essential.
 Avoiding symbols entirely is obviously not desirable or even possible – these words themselves are symbols – but it may help to know when and how we’re using them so their handling can be more precise, almost mathematical.

 Is the symbol a guide to reality or a substitute for it?
 To be satisfied with the superficial, with shallow explanations, to indulge in the symbolic is to fail to get to grips with the reality underneath.
 The simplification and evasion that by its nature the symbol offers must be frankly acknowledged.

 Symbolic perception is to place a buffer between subject and object to make it a second-hand experience.
 Those who filter experience through symbols are robbed of both direct experience and the corresponding response it generates.
 The quintessential example may be the academic who skillfully employs symbols as a more malleable substitute for reality but every modern person does this to some degree.

 One may get an abstract excitement from poring over trail maps but the experience is only real and complete when we actually get outside and start walking.